PSGitHubUser1/Fabric-Generator-MCreator/README.md

 5. Load the plugin though MCreator
 6. Close MCreator & reopen it
 7. Now, it should work
-- Select the correct branch otherwise you'll end up exporting the wrong version.
+- NOTE: Select the correct branch otherwise you'll end up exporting the wrong version.
 ---

 A plugin for [MCreator](https://mcreator.net/), a code generator to create Minecraft mods.
 Adds a [Fabric](https://fabricmc.net/) generator type.